briandailey/briandailey.github.com/_posts/2016-01-28-care-and-feeding-of-your-brain.md

-Medina spends a lot of time going over the battle between the circadian arousal system (the process that wakes you up) and the homeostatic sleep drive (the process that tells your body it needs to rest) which I don't have time to dive into with detail.
+Medina spends a lot of time going over the battle between the circadian arousal system (the process that wakes you up) and the homeostatic sleep drive (the process that tells your body it needs to rest).
+It is important to note that most brains reach a stalemate in this battle in the mid-afternoon.

-However, it is important to note that most reach a stalemate in this battle in the mid-afternoon.
 This leads to the afternoon dip that most of us experienced.
 There are studies that have shown that a short twenty minute nap during the afternoon measurably improves cognitive ability in the remainder of the day.
 Medina points out that if you're a speaker, avoid the mid-afternoon.
 It's